 General Meeting – refers to a meeting of the members of the association.

 Honoraria – refers to a sum of money in recognition of an individual’s voluntary service to the Association.
-Voluntary service does not give rise to an entitlement to honorarium.
+Voluntary service does not give rise to an entitlement to honoraria.

+Senior Sub-Editor –refers to a volunteer of the association appointed by an Editor who has signed a memorandum of understanding indicating that they are volunteering at the Senior Sub-Editor level.

+Sub-Editor: refers to a volunteer of the association appointed by an Editor who has signed a memorandum of understanding indicating that they are volunteering at the Sub-Editor level.

 Editor Honoraria

-In accordance with section 18.11 of the ANUSM constitution a general meeting of the Association may authorise the payment of honoraria to the members of the Board.
+In accordance with s 18.11 of the Constitution a general meeting of the Association may authorise the payment of honoraria to the members of the Board.

 Honoraria is only to be paid in retrospect for work already completed.
-Once every academic term the members of the Board must move a motion at a general meeting to authorise the payment to each editor for the work done during the last completed pay period.
+Once every Academic Term the Managing Editor and Deputy Editor-in-Chief, or in either of their absences another member of the Board, must move and second, respectively, a motion at a general meeting to authorise the payment to each individual who was an Editor during the previous pay period for the work done during the last completed pay period.

 Each pay period is authorised at a general meeting, in line with the terms of Editors:

-The general meeting of term 1 should authorise the payment of editors for term 4 of the previous year: the pay period running from the first day of the Semester 2 Mid-Semester break until and including the last day of Semester 2 exams
+The general meeting of term 1 should authorise the payment of Editors for term 4 of the previous year: the pay period running from the first day of the Semester 2 Mid-Semester break until and including the last day of Semester 2 exams.

-The general meeting of term 2 should authorise the payment of editors for term 1 of the current year: the pay period running from the first day after Semester 2 exams until and including the last day before the Semester 1 Mid-Semester break
+The general meeting of term 2 should authorise the payment of Editors for term 1 of the current year: the pay period running from the first day after Semester 2 exams until and including the last day before the Semester 1 Mid-Semester break.

-The general meeting of term 3 should authorise the payment of editors for term 2 of the current year: the pay period running from the first day of the Semester 1 Mid-Semester break until and including the last day of Semester 1 exams
+The general meeting of term 3 should authorise the payment of Editors for term 2 of the current year: the pay period running from the first day of the Semester 1 Mid-Semester break until and including the last day of Semester 1 exams.

-The general meeting of term 4 should authorise the payment of editors for term 3 of the current year: the pay period running from the first day after Semester 1 exams until and including the last day before the Semester 2 Mid-Semester break
+The general meeting of term 4 should authorise the payment of Editors for term 3 of the current year: the pay period running from the first day after Semester 1 exams until and including the last day before the Semester 2 Mid-Semester break.

-Notwithstanding 3.3, pay periods should run in accordance with editors’ terms
+Notwithstanding 3.3, pay periods should run in accordance with Editors’ terms.

-Where a pay period will be the first pay period for any member of the Board that is elected in the usual manner, that pay period commences, for all members of the Board, on the first day of that editor’s term
+Where a pay period will be the first pay period for any member/s of the Board that is elected in the usual manner, that pay period commences, for all members of the Board, on the first day of those Editors’ terms.

-Where a pay period will be the last pay period for any member of the Board that is elected in the usual manner, that pay period ends, for all members of the Board, of the final day of that editors’ term
+Where a pay period will be the last pay period for any member/s of the Board that is elected in the usual manner, that pay period ends, for all members of the Board, on the final day of those Editors’ terms.

-Each editor will be granted an equal sum determined by the annual budget subject to 3(d).
+Each editor will be granted an equal sum inclusive of taxation and superannuation determined by the following:.

+The total allocation for Editor Honoraria in the budget shall be divided by 4.

+The result of 3.5.a) shall be divided evenly between the Editors receiving honoraria.